Simplicius of Cilicia: Arabic speaking countries

 In Arabic-speaking countries, Simplikios was known as Sinbilīqiyūs.
 At least the commentaries on the Categories and on the first book of the Elements of Euclid have been translated into Arabic; in 987 the scholar Ibn an-Nadīm cited them in his Kitāb al-Fihrist.
-He mentioned the name of Simplicius among mathematicians and astronomers, but also attributed to him a commentary on De anima, which had been translated into Classical Syriac and also existed in Arabic.
+He mentioned the name of Simplicius among mathematicians and astronomers, but also attributed to him a commentary on De Anima, which had been translated into Classical Syriac and also existed in Arabic.
 The Persian mathematician al-Nayrizi, active in Baghdad in the late 9th century, had extensively quoted the Euclid commentary in his own commentary on the Elements.
-The writer Ibn al-Qiftī (1172-1248), who dealt with Simplicius in his manual on the history of science, relied on the statements made by Ibn an-Nadīm.
+The writer Ibn al-Qiftī (1172–1248), who dealt with Simplicius in his manual on the history of science, relied on the statements made by Ibn an-Nadīm.
 He also described him as a mathematician and also claimed that he was respected and had successors who were named after him, so there was a school of Simplicius.
 The philosopher al-Fārābī, who died in 950 and was a zealous user of ancient thought, apparently used the Categories commentary without ever naming the author.
 He shared the harmonizing view of Simplicius.
 Averroes, (1126–1198), in whose works numerous correspondences with texts by Simplicius can be found, never mentioned the Neoplatonist.
 He was so familiar with his argument against Philoponus that one researcher suggests that he had access to material from the Physics commentary.

 Western and Central Europe

-In the 12th century Gerhard of Cremona translated the Euclid commentary of an-Nayrīzīs into Latin.
+In the 12th century Gerhard of Cremona translated the Euclid commentary of al-Nayrizi into Latin.
 As a result, the Simplicius quotations contained therein became known in the West.
 Gerhard rendered the philosopher's name as Sambelichius.
 Around the middle 13th century, Albert Magnus used Gerhard's translation for his own Euclid Commentary, also adopting material from Simplicius.

-The Latin-speaking late medieval scholars of Western and Central Europe only had two writings by Simplicius: the commentaries on the Categories and on On the Heavens, which William of Moerbeke had translated into Latin.
+The Latin-speaking Late Medieval scholars of Western and Central Europe only had two writings by Simplicius: the commentaries on the Categories and on On the Heavens, which William of Moerbeke had translated into Latin.
 Moerbeke finished the translation of the Categories commentary in March 1266, that of the commentary on On the Heavens in June 1271.
-Earlier - in the period 1235-1253 - Robert Grosseteste had made a partial translation of the Commentary on On the Heavens. rather than relying on the authority of Simplicius.
+Earlier – in the period 1235–1253 – Robert Grosseteste had made a partial translation of the Commentary on On the Heavens which had a strong influence on philosophers including Thomas Aquinas, Henry of Ghent, Aegidius Romanus and Duns Scotus.
+Aquinas followed Simplicius' harmonizing interpretation of the relationship between Plato and Aristotle, and made extensive use of Simplicius' commentary on Aristotle's Categories.
+Petrus de Alvernia used in his commentary on Über den Himmel a wealth of material from the relevant work of his ancient predecessor, and Heinrich Bate in his great handbook Speculum Divinorum et Quorundam Naturalium partly agreeing, partly disagreeing with the theses put forward by Simplicius in his commentary on On the Heavens rather than relying on the authority of Simplicius.
 From this it can be seen that Simplicius' commentary on Aristotle enjoyed an extraordinary reputation.